devnw/atomizer/README.md

 ## Events

-Atomizer exports a method called `Events` which returns a `<- chan interface{}`.
-When you call this method an internal channel in Atomizer is created which then **MUST** be monitored for events or it will block processing.
+Atomizer exports a method called `Events` which returns a `<- chan interface{}` and `Errors` which returns `<-chan error`.
+When you call either of these methods an internal channel in Atomizer is created which then **MUST** be monitored for events or it will block processing.

-The purpose of this method is allow implementations to monitor the events occurring inside an instance of the Atomizer for informational or error events.
+The purpose of these methods are to allow for implementations to monitor events occurring inside of Atomizer.
+Because these use channels either pass a buffer value to the method or handle the channel in a `go` routine to keep it from blocking your application.

-These should be monitored inside a `go` routine in the client application.
+NOTE: These two methods create the channels which the events/errors are sent on when they're called so that there is minimal memory allocation in Atomizer.
+If you use these two methods performance will decrease.

-Along with this Atomizer exports two important structs. `atomizer.Error` and `atomizer.Event`.
+Along with the `Events` and `Errors` methods, Atomizer exports two important structs. `atomizer.Error` and `atomizer.Event`.
 These contain information such as the `AtomID`, `ElectronID` or `ConductorID` that the event applies to as well as any message or error that may be part of the event.

 Both `atomizer.Error` and `atomizer.Event` implement the `fmt.Stringer`
 interface to make for easy logging.